-Gabriel Feltz – Chief Conductor (from 2017/18)
+Gabriel Feltz – Chief Conductor

-From 1989 to 1994, Gabriel Feltz studied conducting and piano at the Hanns Eisler Academy of Music in Berlin.
-After the studies, he became Gerd Albrecht’s assistant at the Hamburg State Opera (1994-1995).
-The first engagements took him to the Lübeck Opera (1995-1997) and the Bremen Theatre (1997-2001).
+Gabriel Feltz was born in Berlin in 1971.
+From 1989 to 1994 he studied piano and orchestra conducting at the Hanns Eisler Music Conservatory in Berlin.
+After completing his studies, he was assistant to Gerd Albrecht at the Hamburg State Opera (1994-1995).
+His first employment was with the Lübeck Opera (1995-1997) and the Theater Bremen (1997-2001).